donnywarren/css-layout-flex-lab/README.md

 ---

+### Description

+Super cool startup, Relaxr, wants you to build their landing page.
+The designers have handed you a basic [design file with instructions](design-specs.md) and the JPEG below to help you bring the blog to life.
+Submit the finished version for homework.

 ### Technical Requirements
 - Use Flexbox and / or Grid in your CSS to achieve a multi-column layout
 - Follow the design guidelines established in the [specs](design-specs.md)